Chart Color Schemes

 Narara is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Narara's dwelling structures, as per the latest Census, consisted of 88.7% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 74.2% houses and 25.9% other dwellings.
-Home ownership in Narara stood at 32.6%, with mortgaged dwellings at 47.4% and rented ones at 20.1%.
-The median monthly mortgage repayment was $1,993, below Sydney metro's average of $2,150.
-The median weekly rent in Narara was $420, compared to Sydney metro's $400.
-Nationally, Narara's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Narara's dwellings, as per the latest Census, consisted of 88.7% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 74.2% houses and 25.9% other dwellings.
+Home ownership in Narara was at 32.6%, with the rest either mortgaged (47.4%) or rented (20.1%).
+The median monthly mortgage repayment in Narara was $1,993, below Sydney metro's average of $2,150.
+The median weekly rent figure for Narara was $420, compared to Sydney metro's $400.
+Nationally, Narara's mortgage repayments were higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing